kovidgoyal/calibre/manual/faq.rst

 .. note:: If you were previously using email delivery of periodicals downloaded by calibre, you will be better off sending those by USB cable or downloading them from the calibre Content server via the Kindle's built-in browser.
-   However, if you want to continue email delivery you can try changing the output format in Preferences->Behavior to EPUB, then calibre will download the news in EPUB format.
+   However, if you want to continue using email delivery you can try changing the output format in Preferences->Behavior to EPUB, then calibre will download the news in EPUB format.
 Whether Amazon will accept the EPUB or not is a whole other question.